Frosty704/Billboard/README.md

 # Extra Functionality

 You can use [VRChat Hotkeys OSC](https://gitlab.com/ameliend/vrchat-hotkeys-osc/-/releases) to bind certain parameter actions to keyboard shortcuts.
-TTS-Voice-Wizard's STTTS keybind is CTRL+G, so I bound KAT_Visible = true and KAT_Pointer to 255 upon CTRL+G using this.
+My STT keybind is CTRL+G, so I bound KAT_Visible = true and KAT_Pointer to 255 upon CTRL+G using this.
 This way the billboard appears when you start talking instead of waiting for any active text to appear and typing dots reappear once you STT again.

 Here is my setup